nitish098/medpg/README.md

 This project is a starting point for a Flutter application for the MEDPG.

-##Dependencies
+## Dependencies

-Following dependencies are add from pub.dev
+Following dependencies are add from pub.dev:

     - http: ^1.2.0

     - provider: ^6.1.5

     - shared_preferences: ^2.2.3

 A few resources to get you started if this is your first Flutter project: